 Positive Perspectives Series on Awe

-Ask yourself if you have experienced positive awe.
+Have you experienced positive awe?
 Have you ever been somewhere, seen, or heard something that made you stop in your tracks?
 Have you tasted or smelled something that was so astonishing that you couldn’t move forward?
 If you remember these times, were they were so stunning that you couldn’t forget them?
-When you experienced those extraordinary moments, you were enjoying the wonderful experience of awe.
+When you were experiencing those extraordinary moments, you were enjoying the wonderful experience of awe.